Given a matrix of both +ve and -ve numbers, find out the maximum sum sub matrix.

 }

 Now, we are going to optimize this solution to O(n^3).
 The trick is to apply Kadane's algorithm on a 2D matrix.
-We will consider all the possible 2D matrices which are starting from 0th column and treat them as 1D arrays.

 int getMaxSubmatSum2(int a[][COL], int r, int c) {